Page Contents

 Drop Point

-Drop Point blades are similar to Clip Points in that they are a great all-around blade shape.
-Drop Points have a straight spine almost to the very tip of the blade where it takes a slight downward curve.
+Drop Point blades are similar to Clip Points; they have a straight spine almost to the very tip of the blade where it takes a slight downward curve.
 Drop Point blades have stronger tips than Clip Point blades due to having a thicker spine.

 Tanto

 Tanto blades come from the traditional Japanese blade designs and are tactical by nature.
 Tanto Point blades have a sharp-angled tip which is extremely durable and perfect for piercing tasks.
-Compared to traditional Clip Points or Drop Points the Tanto blade may not be the best at slicing and dicing but if you need maximum penetration look no further than the Tanto blade shape.
+Compared to traditional Clip Points or Drop Points the Tanto blade may not be the best at slicing and dicing but if you need maximum penetration look no further than the Tanto.

 For this section, I will focus on the main four factors to choosing a good blade steel: